hyndland-primary-parent-council/hyndland-primary-parent-council.github.io/content/minutes-archive.md

 ---
 Parent Council meetings are held turn and turn about with Zoom meetings.
 Please contact your year rep or email [hello@hyndlandprimary.parent-council.scot](mailto:hello@hyndlandprimary.parent-council.scot) if you have an issue you would like to raise.

-The Parent Council meets at the school once a month on a Wednesday at 6:30 pm.
+The Parent Council meets at the school once a month.
+Have a look at our [events](../events) page to stay up to date with upcoming meetings.
 All parents and carers with children in the school are welcome to attend.

-Please click on the links below to view pdfs of the minutes of previous meetings.
-If you wish more information on topics raised in the minutes please contact your year representative shown on the [Contact Us](./contact) page.
+Please click on the links below to view our meeting minutes.
+If you wish to find out more information on topics raised, contact your year representative or email us.
+You can find our contact details [here](../contact-us).

 **2022-2023**